JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ## How this Course is Structured

-Although this is usually a classroom-taught course, and is usually taught on UC-Berkeley's campus, due to the global pandemic, this course is taught online-only this year.
+Although this is usually a classroom-taught course, due to the global pandemic, this course is taught online-only this year.
 This will require a lot of adaptation from everyone, and it won't be easy.
-That said, I'll be trying my best to make this course available to those in timezones other than Berkeley's.
-I myself will be teaching from New York City, and so my own timezone is slightly different, too.
+That said, I'll be trying my best to make this course flexible, and doable from different timezones.

 ### Lecture Videos